 In one study, 23 hypertension patients were given a six-month diet high in either omega-9 fatty acids from olive oil or omega-6 fatty acids from safflower oil.

-As a result, the participants who consumed food with omega-9 fatty acids were not only able to reduce their medication after six months, but eight of them were also able to stop taking it completely (Ferrara et al. 20005).
+As a result, the participants who consumed food with omega-9 fatty acids were not only able to reduce their medication after six months, but eight of them could also stop taking it completely (Ferrara et al. 20005).

-Although complex carbohydrates rich in fiber are often recommended to lower cholesterol, foods containing omega-9 fatty acids are a more effective alternative.
+Although complex fiber-rich carbohydrates are often recommended to lower cholesterol, foods containing omega-9 fatty acids are a more effective alternative.

-With this in mind, both dietary options seem to lower cholesterol levels in general.
+With this in mind, both dietary options seem to lower cholesterol levels.

 However, while omega-9 foods increase HDL cholesterol (the “good” cholesterol) and lower triglyceride levels, complex carbohydrates increase triglycerides (Mensink et al. 19876).